 Multiple positive cases in the Tulane community and/or New Orleans numbers continue to increase.

 Significant on-campus community spread and/or New Orleans area spread.

-If a student, faculty or staff member is confirmed positive for COVID-19, they should complete the COVID-19 Reporting Form so that contact tracing can be implemented immediately.
+If a student, faculty or staff member is confirmed positive, submit the COVID-19 Reporting Form to begin contact tracing immediately.